 In this day and age, handwritten checks might seem like antiquated financial technology.
 However, there are occasions when nothing else will do.
 For example, your apartment manager is unlikely to accept cash payments.
 Venmo is also unlikely to make the cut.
-So, it’s still important to know how to write checks by hand, although it might seem old-fashioned.
-If you need to brush up, read the rest of this article for an explanation on how to get through it.
-If it’s really too much for you, consider the consultation of check writing companies, for whom check writing services are the stock in trade.
+So, it’s still important to know how to write a check, however old-fashioned it might seem.
+If you want to know and master how to write a check plus other check writing essentials, this article is for you.
+If you don’t have the time or the interest to learn, invest in the help check writing companies, for whom check writing services are the stock in trade.

 The Anatomy of a Check

 Let’s begin with the anatomy of a check.
 On the top of the check, you will see a field that says, “Pay to the order of.”
 Below it, on the right side of the check, you will see a small box with a dollar sign next to it.
 Don’t write your own; the one provided will do just fine.
 To the left of this box is a longer one, where you will spell out the dollar amount on your check.
 The tricky part of this field is knowing how to write cents on a check.
 Below this larger field are two additional fields.
 The one to the left is for memos.
 The one to the right is where you sign your name.

 Now let’s examine each of these fields in detail.